aliabuelhija/C-Files_LinkedLists_PointersToFuncs_Files/README.md

 # Description
 The third exercise in a C programming course.
-The exercise involves files, linked lists, pointers to functions, binary search, quicksort and genral funcations.
+The exercise involves files, linked lists, pointers to functions, binary search, quicksort,files and genral funcations.

 In this exercise we implemented a food store management system.